Erwin Schrödinger: Career

-From 1914 to 1918, Schödinger participated in war work as a commissioned officer in the Austrian fortress artillery (Gorizia, Duino, Sistiana, Prosecco, Vienna).
+From 1914 to 1918, Schrödinger participated in war work as a commissioned officer in the Austrian fortress artillery (Gorizia, Duino, Sistiana, Prosecco, Vienna).
 In 1920, he became an assistant to Max Wien at the University of Jena, and in September attained the position of ausserordentlicher Professor (associate professor) at the University of Stuttgart.
 The following year, he became ordentlicher Professor (full professor) at the University of Breslau.

 In 1921, Schrödinger moved to the University of Zurich.
 In 1927, he succeeded Max Planck at the University of Berlin.
 In 1933, he decided to leave Germany because he strongly disapproved of the Nazis' antisemitism.
 He became a Fellow of Magdalen College, Oxford.
 Soon after arriving, he received the Nobel Prize in Physics together with Paul Dirac.
 His position at Oxford did not work out well; his unconventional domestic arrangements, sharing living quarters with two women, were not met with acceptance.
 In 1934, he lectured at Princeton University; he was offered a permanent position there, but did not accept it.
 Again, his wish to set up house with his wife and his mistress may have created a problem.
 He had the prospect of a position at the University of Edinburgh, but visa delays occurred, and in the end he took up a position at the University of Graz in 1936.
 He had also accepted the offer of chair position at the Department of Physics at Allahabad University in India.

 In the midst of these tenure issues in 1935, after extensive correspondence with Albert Einstein, Schrödinger proposed what is now called the "Schrödinger's cat" thought experiment.

-In 1938, after the Anschluss (the Nazi German annexation of Austria), Schrödinger had problems in Graz because of his flight from Germany in 1933 and his known opposition to Nazism.
+In 1938, after the Anschluss (German annexation of Austria), Schrödinger had problems in Graz because of his flight from Germany in 1933 and his known opposition to Nazism.
 He issued a statement recanting this opposition, which he later regretted, explaining to Einstein: "I wanted to remain free – and could not do so without great duplicity".
 However, this did not fully appease the new dispensation, and the University of Graz dismissed him from his post for "political unreliability".
 He suffered harassment and was instructed not to leave the country, but fled to Italy with his wife.
 From there, he took up visiting positions at Oxford and Ghent universities.